 Milton Keynes Festival Fringe in 2018 showcased an experimental programme of performance, visual art, film, music and dance, entirely focussed on presenting work by artists currently based in or originally from Milton Keynes.

 MKFF is a biennial event which complements the Milton Keynes International Festival, and will return again in July 2020.
 We're running from the 13th to the 19th so sign up to our mailing list and we'll keep you posted!

 Since its formation in 2012 we have begun to build a real dedicated 'fringe' following and audience numbers are increasing year on year.
-The organisation is also working hard to minimise its environmental impact and, as such, has already received the ‘Greener Festival Award 2012’ and are redoubling efforts for the 2018 edition and into the future.
+We are also working hard to minimise environmental impact.
+We received the ‘Greener Festival Award 2012’ and are redoubling efforts for the 2018 edition and into the future.

 MK Festival Fringe is a not for profit Community Interest Company

 with a Board of Directors and also an Advisory Board which meets about four times a year.